 Which Retirement Plans Apply?

 Although this rule is often most associated with 401(k) plans, we should clarify that it actually applies to all “qualified retirement plans”.
-In general, this would be either a traditional 401(k) or 403(b) employer sponsored plan.
+In general, this would be either a 401(k) or 403(b) employer sponsored plan.

 If you happen to work in a government institution that offers a 457 plan, these plans don’t qualify either.
 But there’s a good reason why.
 457 plans aren’t subject to the additional 10% penalty tax to begin with.
+Participants of this type of retirement plan can start taking withdrawals anytime they wish, and only need to pay the taxes associated with those withdrawals.

 Unfortunately this rule does not extend to IRA’s.
 When it comes to an IRA, you simply have to wait until age 59-1/2 unless you meet one of the other special requirements.
 OR you could use one of the other special early withdrawal techniques like a 72(t) rule / SEPP or a Roth IRA Conversion Ladder.